Morpheuslabs-io/sto-as-service-app-ref/README.md

 This is a reference application to issue and manage STO tokens based on Polymath.
 The platform users can explore, modify, run and test this application.

+The key features of the STO reference applicatoin include:

   - Provide STO (Security Token Offering) as a service with UI that facilitates the STO launching by simply specifying the required information.
-  - For use, Metamask as the user in-browser wallet is needed.
+  - Use Metamask as the user in-browser wallet.

 ## Components and Deployment Sequence